 During normal economic conditions, the FTSE 100 is a relatively stable asset class.
 This is because it is backed by some of the largest companies in the UK market.
 Think along the lines of AstraZeneca, GlaxoSmithKline, HSBC, British American Tobacco, and Unilever.

-Although this is ideal for risk-averse investors – this does limit your opportunity to make viable gains when trading with small amounts.
+Although this is suitable for risk-averse investors – this does limit your opportunity to make viable gains when trading with small amounts.
 For example, if you have a £100 in your trading account and make 2% – this amounts to gains of just £2.
 Fortunately, this is where the benefit of spread betting margin comes into play.

 On the FTSE 100, the margin requirement is just 5% – meaning that you can boost your stake by 20x.
 As such, small gains of £2 could transition into a profit of £40.